dconnet/AgilityBook/Readme-Build.txt

 wxWidgets: http://www.wxwidgets.org/
 Currently using version 3.3.3.
 Min supported is 3.1.6.
- - Note: Rename Win from wxWidgets-3.3.3 to wxWidgets-3.3.3.1
-         Raname unix/mac from wxWidgets-v3.3.3.1 to wxWidgets-3.3.3.1
+ - Note: Raname unix/mac from wxWidgets-v3.3.3.1 to wxWidgets-3.3.3
-		 (needed for consistency with i18n lang directories) Make sure WXWIN is set to wxWidgets root directory.
+Make sure WXWIN is set to wxWidgets root directory.
 -- Note, when changing version used during release, update fr.po (see Readme in AgilityBookLibs/lang/res/fr_FR) IMPORTANT: This means the directory name